Skip to Content

 • Runtime: sandboxing hosted agent providers

-• Workflow: schedules, triggers, and workflow steps
+• Workflow: definitions, activations, and workflow steps

 • SDK: provider and host-service helpers by language